OdicforceSounds/world-cleaner/README.md

 #### Code Principles
 1. npm serve
 2. tsc -w src/
-- Participate: here or there - Slack: odicforcesoundsgroup.slack.com
+- Participate: close and make a pull request.
+Talk we us here at [Slack](odicforcesoundsgroup.slack.com)

 #### Registered by Condition.
 Supported by:
 - Values can only  [increment](https://wiki.odicforcesounds.com/docs/plan/psudoCode.html).